 How to make African Fish Stew

-If you are using a whole tilapia fish, you will have to gut and clean it before you use it.
-If you’re using fillets, then skip this step.
+- If you are using a whole tilapia fish, you will have to gut and clean it before you use it.
+You might be able to buy them already gutted and cleaned, which should help speed things up.
+If you’re using fillets, skip this step.

-Blend the tomatoes, red bell pepper, and habanero pepper in a blender.
-It’s easier to blend the tomatoes first, so it creates a liquid base before adding the peppers.
+- Blend the tomatoes, red bell pepper, and habanero pepper in a blender.
+Blending the tomatoes first is easier, so it creates a liquid base before adding the peppers.
+If possible, do not add water when blending or add very little.
+Chop the onions and set them aside.

-Let it cook for about 10 minutes on medium-low heat, and add a little stock or just water.
+- Let it cook for about 10 minutes on medium-low heat, and add a little stock or just water.
 Mix together, then add your spices, adding the salt last.

-Bring to a boil, then add the fish.
-Try to avoid a lot of stirring once the fish has been added.
-It is helpful to taste for salt to make sure it is to your liking before adding the fish.
+- Bring to a boil, then add the fish.
+Once the fish has been added, try to avoid stirring a lot.
+Before adding the fish, it is helpful to taste the salt to make sure it is to your liking.
+Simmer for about 10 minutes, and your African Fish Stew is ready to serve!

 Tips when making African Fish Stew